nidjo-was-taken/battle-pet-tamers/readme.md

   - Children:
     - `MapTooltip`: custom tooltip attached to the world map hover loop.
     - `ScanTooltip`: `GameTooltip` used for programmatic tooltip scans to retrieve localized NPC and quest names.
-    - `TrackingButton`: slide-out button cloning the map’s tracking UX pattern.
+    - `TrackingButton`: always-visible button to open the addon menu.
     - `MenuFrame`: world map overlay menu for toggling categories and settings.

 - `BattlePetDailyTamerPinTemplate`: the map pin template used by the data provider.
 - `BattlePetDailyTamerMenuItemTemplate`: used to build the menu item list.

-The tracking button defines `SlideOut` and `SlideIn` animation groups that call `BattlePetDailyTamer:AnchorTrackingButton("TOP"|"BOTTOM")` to maintain coherent layout during animation.
+The tracking button no longer uses slide animations and remains visible at all times.

 ## Data Model